inyo-gov/flooded-acreage/README.md

 This project uses Sentinel-2 satellite data to threshold band 8 NIR into water and non-water pixels.
 It then calculates the flooded acreage within predefined units and generates reports with spatial and tabular data.

-The purpose of this application is two-fold: Currently the requirement to quantify flooded acreage in Blackrock Waterfowl Management Area has been implemented by field workers physically walking the wetted extent with a handheld GPS which can take up to 8 days in the field every time it is needed.
+Currently the requirement to quantify flooded acreage in Blackrock Waterfowl Management Area has been implemented by field workers physically walking the wetted extent with a handheld GPS which can take up to 8 person days in the field every time it is needed.
 The current requirements of the project mandate this be done around the November 1, and March 1 time periods.
-This application provides this information instantly, and furthermore we can obtain acreage estimates every five days or whenever cloud-free Sentinel scenes are available.
+The purpose of this application is two-fold: 1) provide mandated flooded acreage estimates instantaneously for the Nov 1 and Mar 1 periods, rather than multiple days of fied work, and 2) obtain acreage estimates throughout the year, every five days or whenever cloud-free Sentinel scenes are available.

 Sentinel 2 provides 10m resolution in Band 8 near-infrared, whereas Landsat resolution is 30m.
 The improved resolution of Sentinel over Landsat and improvements in availability of this imagery from earth engine's archive drove the development of this work.
-There are thousands of papers, dozens of water indices used to quantify open water, yet they all use some combination of near infrared, short-wave infrared, or ratios of these.
+There are thousands of papers, and dozens of water indices used to quantify open water, yet they all use some combination of near infrared, short-wave infrared, or ratios of these.
 Here a simple thresholding of NIR is where I've started and it yields good results with a few validation points that will be obtained for the official Nov 1 and Mar 1 time periods to help calibrate the threshold for reporting purposes.

 ## Example Report